mbenson/privileged-method-weaver/README.md

-Provides machinery to automate the handling of a Java Security Manager.
+Provides machinery to automate the handling of Java Security access controls in code.
+This involves wrapping calls that may trigger `java.lang.SecurityException`s in `PrivilegedAction` objects;
-This involves wrapping calls that may trigger access control exceptions in `PrivilegedAction` objects; unfortunately this is quite an expensive operation and slows code down considerably--when executed in an environment that has no `SecurityManager` activated it is an utter waste.
+unfortunately this is quite an expensive operation and slows code down considerably--when executed in an environment that has no `SecurityManager` activated it is an utter waste.
 The typical pattern to cope with this is:

 ```java
 if (System.getSecurityManager() != null) {